rodrigols89/studies/modules/python-codes/modules/python-internals/README.md

 > **Ok, but if the Python compiler doesn't compiler for a specific architecture where does he send the Intermediate Language (IL)?**

-To understand this, let's see another abstraction (image):
+To understand this, let's see another abstraction:

 ![img](images/il-vs-ml-03.png)

 Looking at the image above we can see that:

- - We have a compiled language (Python for us).
  - The compiler translates our code to an *Intermediate Language (IL)*.
  - This *Intermediate Language (IL)* is sended to a **Virtual Machine**.
  - The **Virtual Machine** communicates with the **computer (CPU)** and repeats this process until it finishes the tasks.